2do2go/node-twostep/README.md

 A simple control-flow library for node.JS that makes parallel execution, serial execution, and error handling painless.
 Based on gist https://gist.github.com/1524578

+In different to that gist was added test coverage, try ... catch blocks for all steps and some usefull wrappers.

 Installation
 -----------